fralar-code/Sequence-Alignment-Algorithms/README.md

 - **Smith-Waterman Algorithm** – Local alignment to find similar regions within sequences

 ## 🔬 Bioinformatics Context
+Sequence alignment is a key technique in bioinformatics, used to compare DNA, RNA, and protein sequences.
+These comparisons help identify functional, structural, or evolutionary relationships between biological sequences.

-In bioinformatics, sequences such as **DNA, RNA, and proteins** are represented as strings composed of characters from specific alphabets:
+The sequences such as **DNA, RNA, and proteins** are represented as strings composed of characters from specific alphabets:

-- **Nucleotide sequences** (DNA or RNA) use the alphabet {A, G, T, U}.
+- **Nucleotide sequences** (DNA or RNA) use the alphabet {A, G, C, T/U}.
 - **Protein sequences** use the alphabet of **amino acids**.

 A crucial step in **sequence analysis** is determining similarity between biological sequences, which is achieved through **sequence alignment**.
 The algorithms implemented in this repository provide solutions for **global** (Needleman-Wunsch) and **local** (Smith-Waterman) alignment of genomic sequences.